 You’ll study modules such as:

-You’ll look at the current state of the biosphere and the reasons why conservation biology is needed.
-You’ll study the wide range of problems that conservation biology needs to address from a theoretical perspective and contrast this with the realities of conservation biology in practice.
+- Conservation Biology in Principle and Practice - You’ll look at the current state of the biosphere and the reasons why conservation biology is needed.
+You’ll study the wide range of problems that conservation biology needs to address from a theoretical perspective and contrast this with the realities of conservation biology in practice

-You’ll explore different approaches to surveys for ecology and conservation, including Phase 1 habitat survey, GPS surveying, GIS mapping, and the analysis and classification of freshwater and terrestrial habitats.
-You will also look at sampling methods and census techniques for a range of freshwater and terrestrial plant and animal groups.
+- Ecological Surveying - You’ll explore different approaches to surveys for ecology and conservation, including Phase 1 habitat survey, GPS surveying, GIS mapping, and the analysis and classification of freshwater and terrestrial habitats.
+You will also look at sampling methods and census techniques for a range of freshwater and terrestrial plant and animal groups

-In this module, you will examine the importance of individual species identification to conservation biology.
-You’ll consider the relative importance of different species to the conservation of ecosystems, exploring concepts including keystone species, indicator species and flagship species.
+- Identification for Conservation Biology - In this module, you will examine the importance of individual species identification to conservation biology.
+You’ll consider the relative importance of different species to the conservation of ecosystems, exploring concepts including keystone species, indicator species and flagship species

-During this module, you’ll become confident and proficient at applying basic univariate statistical analyses and basic multivariate visualisation and analysis methods.
+- Analytical Methods for Ecologists - During this module, you’ll become confident and proficient at applying basic univariate statistical analyses and basic multivariate visualisation and analysis methods.
 Towards the end of the module, you’ll learn about more sophisticated univariate analysis techniques to cope with more complex data structures.
-The module will also introduce you to the widely used analysis software ‘R’.
+The module will also introduce you to the widely used analysis software ‘R’

 You’ll also choose two modules from the following: